elasticpath/react-pwa-reference-storefront/src/components/src/BundleConstituents/README.md

 #### Description

 For a specified bundle, displays an image and name for the bundle itself and for each item in the bundle.

-The name is a link to item details.
+When an item is selected, the item details appear in the `ProductDisplayItemMain` component.

 #### Usage